This Bill failed the 2019 Legislative Session

 Let's start off with an off-topic question:

-If you allow one of your friends to borrow your car and they got in an accident because of texting and driving or otherwise being distracted.
-Should you be held accountable along with your friend or just your friend you caused the accident?
+If you allow one of your friends to borrow your car, and they got in an accident and hit another vehicle because of texting and driving or otherwise being distracted, should you be held accountable along with your friend or just your friend who caused the accident?

 Back to this Bill.
-It's common sense (and currently illegal) that a person should be charged with a crime if they provide a firearm to someone when they know the person is going to commit a crime using the firearm.
+It's common sense that a person should be charged with a crime if they provide a firearm to someone when they know the person is going to commit a crime using the firearm.
 What if you let a friend borrow a firearm to go hunting or target shooting?
-Are you liable if your "friend" commits a crime or causes an injury or damage to property?
+Are you liable if your friend commits a crime or causes an injury or damage to property?
 Most people would say "NO".
+If you did know that was their plan, you wouldn't let them use your firearm!!

 We Oppose This Bill